-A: RoboMaker simulation is a fully managed service that enables you to run simulation jobs without provisioning or managing any infrastructure.
+A: AWS RoboMaker simulation is a fully managed service that enables you to easily create simulation worlds and run simulation jobs without provisioning or managing any infrastructure.

 Q: What can I do with RoboMaker simulation?

 A: There are multiple use cases for RoboMaker simulation.
 You can use RoboMaker simulation to test robotics applications in an automated manner and to speed up iterative development.
 You can use it to generate synthetic image or lidar data for algorithm development.
 You can also use RoboMaker simulation to train machine learning models using reinforcement learning.

 Q: What are the key capabilities of RoboMaker simulation?